-In one of the eeriest concerts to date, a holographic image of deceased rapper Tupac Shakur was used to perform at the 2012 Coachella Music Festival for a “cameo” appearance with Snoop Dog and Dr. Dre (video of the performance is below).
+In one of the eeriest concerts to date, a holographic image of deceased rapper Tupac Shakur was used to perform at the 2012 Coachella Music Festival for a “cameo” appearance with Snoop Dog who is one of the richest rappers in the industry, and Dr. Dre (video of the performance is below).
 The very life-like hologram (which was a strange foreshadow of the Bible’s Image of the Beast) initially scared and stunned the confused concert attendees who had no idea the hologram was going to be used.

 The Tupac hologram spoke to the crowd in Tupac’s voice, even yelling “Coachella!”
 It danced, paced the stage and performed two songs before disappearing like a ghost and vanishing.
 While it was on stage, concertgoers soon started cheering wildly for the holographic performance.
 Celebrities in attendance and those who heard about it, from Rihanna to LeBron James, took to Twitter to express their shock at the performance: